 The Group tends to operate under a DVP settlement system and has a policy and procedures in place to monitor, record and approve transactions that might generate settlement risk.
-FOP transactions represent a certain level of risk as the Group will be exposed to the loss of the full principal amount as well as market risk during settlement until a replacement transaction is completed.
 Under the policy, no transactions that are expected to generate intraday or overnight FOP settlement risk can be executed without formal credit approval of an established delivery/settlement risk limit.